pedonc/Windows-Deployment/README.md

 1. Right-click on the **Microsoft Edge** shortcut on the Desktop and click **Delete**.
 2. Right-click on an empty area of the Taskbar (e.g., 2/3 of the way from the bottom-left of the screen to the bottom-right of the screen on an empty black area between the yellow File Explorer folder icon and the white Windows Defender System Tray icon).
 3. In the context menu that appears, click **Cortana** then click **Hidden**.
-4. Click on the **Start** icon in the lower-left corner of the screen.
+4. Click on the **Start** button in the lower-left corner of the screen.
 5. For each of the tiles on the right side of the Start Menu, right-click on the tile and click **Unpin from Start**.
 6. In the Application List on the left side of the Start Menu, right-click on **Calculator**.
 7. Click **Pin to Start**.